-A dining table for 8 measures about 6’x3’ or 6’x4’ and would fit best on an 8’x10’ or larger-sized rug.
-This leaves you about 30 inches on all sides for the dining chairs to be moved easily while staying on the rug.
+A large dining table for 8 measures about 3’x6’ or 4’x6’ and would fit best on a 9’x12′ or 8’x10’ rug.
+This leaves you at least 24 inches on all sides for the dining chairs to be moved easily while staying on the rug.

-A dining table for 4 would measure about 3’ in diameter (round table) or 3’x3’ (square table) and would fit best on a rug that is 8’x8’ in either a round or square shape.
-You might also float the dining table and chairs in the center of a standard 6’x9’ and up to an 8’x10’ rug.
+A dining table for 4 would measure about 3’ in diameter (round table) or 3’x3’ (square table) and would fit best on a rug that is 8′ round rug or 8’x8’ square rug.
+You might also float the dining table and chairs in the center of a standard 5’x7′, 6’x9’, or an 8’x10’ rug.

 If you’re using a larger rug to fit the space, you might consider placing the table and chairs on one side and a buffet or console table on the other.

-2. Consider the other visible elements in the dining room and beyond: wall colors, floor material, window treatments, dining furniture, etc. Select a rug that will complement and unify them.
+2. Consider the other visible elements in the dining room and beyond: wall colors, floor material, window treatments, dining furniture, etc. Select a dining room rug that will complement and unify them.

-3. A textured rug with a bit of pile will provide better acoustics, softening the sounds of plates and silverware clinking.
+3. A textured rug with a bit of pile, like a plush rug, will provide better acoustics, softening the sounds of plates and silverware clinking.
 However, make sure you’re still able to slide your chair easily over it.

-4. Unless your rug can be easily washed, try to stay away from lighter colors for the dining room.
+4. You’d also want a rug that won’t show every crumb.
+Unless your rug can be easily washed, try to stay away from lighter colors for the dining room.
 Rugs in a darker hue or pattern will camouflage stains and last longer.

 READERS: Do you have any other tips?
 Share them with us in the comments section below.